MOST RECENT STAR RESEARCH UPDATES

 Also, we now have mouse models of all three major clinical presentations of CMT1B.
-In the late onset type, we are testing how inhibiting axon degeneration pathways can stabilize motor and sensory neurons, an approach which is the focus of pharmacological development by many of our partner companies.
+In the late onset type, we are testing (using the T124M mouse model) how inhibiting axon degeneration pathways can stabilize motor and sensory neurons, an approach which is the focus of pharmacological development by many of our partner companies.
 This will be the first test of such pathways in a CMT model, and it is possible that this approach may have broad applicability to other types of CMT.

-Until now, there was only one mouse model of CMT1X, but it was not a direct replica of the human mutations in GJB1.
-Therefore, the CMTA has sponsored the development of four mouse models of CMT1X, one of which has been developed in partnership with Dr. Robert Burgess at Jackson Laboratories.
+To spur development of novel therapies for CMT1X, the CMTA has sponsored the development of four new mouse models of CMT1X, two of which have been developed in partnership with Dr. Robert Burgess at Jackson Laboratories.

 These models will be used to test therapeutic approaches such as the inhibition of macrophages.
 Dr. Rudolf Martini at the University of Würzburg, Germany has found that reducing this type inflammation has a very positive effect in a mouse model of CMT1X.

 In addition, CMT1X also is characterized by degeneration of motor neurons and is therefore an ideal target for the axon degeneration therapies mentioned above for CMT1B.
-Finally, the work of Dr. Kleopas Kleopa at the Cyprus Institute of Neurology and Genetics has shown the first example of a successful gene therapy in a CMT1X mouse model, and he is continuing these studies toward clinical trials with this novel type of therapy for not only CMT1X but also CMT4.
-The CMTA convened a workshop with some of the world’s top gene therapy experts to help identify the key steps in translating these findings into human clinical trials for CMT1X.
-Again this approach can be applied to other types of CMT.
+Finally, the work of Dr. Kleopas Kleopa at the Cyprus Institute of Neurology and Genetics has shown the first example of a successful gene therapy in a CMT1X mouse model, and he is continuing these studies toward clinical trials with this novel type of therapy for not only CMT1X but also other demyelinating forms of CMT (CMT1A and CMT4C).
+The CMTA convened a workshop with some of the world’s top gene therapy experts to help identify the key steps in translating these findings into human clinical trials for CMT1X, and we are following a strategic plan developed from this meeting.

 CMT2A is caused by dominant mutations in Mitofusin 2 (MFN2).
 The STAR team has developed two excellent rat models for CMT2A which are being made available to the research community and represent an important tool to test potential new modulators of mitofusin activity.
 Stem cell models of CMT2A have also been developed for CMTA-sponsored research in the laboratory of Dr. Robert Baloh at Cedars-Sinai Medical Center.